Most Pakistani SMEs Waste Their SEO Budget in the AI Mode Era

 By Sara Khan.
 Last updated: May 2026.

-The prevailing belief among Pakistani small and medium enterprises is that investing more in organic SEO — more blog posts, more backlinks, more keyword optimization — will protect their search visibility as Google evolves; the data says the opposite: every PKR spent on traditional SEO for informational queries is a PKR spent chasing traffic that AI Mode has already captured.
+The prevailing belief among Pakistani small and medium enterprises is that investing more in organic SEO — more blog posts, more backlinks, more keyword optimization — will protect their search visibility as Google evolves; the safer reading is more nuanced: traditional SEO still matters, but every PKR spent on generic informational content should be questioned if it cannot be connected to qualified enquiries, trust, or sales.

 The traffic collapse hiding in your analytics

-WebGuruz’s 2026 AI search keyword research report indicates that AI Overviews appear in over 25% of all Google searches globally, and Digital Applied’s analysis confirms that 35% or more of informational queries — the exact query type Pakistani SMEs target with blog content — trigger AI-generated answers.
-These AI answers synthesize information from multiple sources and present it directly in the search results.
-The user gets the answer.
-The website gets nothing.
+AI answers are most disruptive on informational queries — the exact query type many Pakistani SMEs target with generic blog content.
+These answers can synthesize information from multiple sources and present it directly in search results.
+The user gets enough information; the website may get no visit.

-Consider what this means for a Faisalabad textile manufacturer spending PKR 120,000 per month on an SEO retainer that produces weekly blog posts about “fabric quality standards,” “textile export regulations,” and “best fabric suppliers in Pakistan.”
+Consider what this means for a Faisalabad textile manufacturer spending a meaningful monthly amount on an SEO retainer that produces weekly blog posts about “fabric quality standards,” “textile export regulations,” and “best fabric suppliers in Pakistan.”
 These informational queries are precisely the type that AI Mode now answers directly.
 The blog posts still exist.
 They may even rank.
 But the traffic they were designed to capture — the clicks from users searching for information — is disappearing into AI Mode’s synthesized answers.
 The SEO budget produces content.
 The content produces rankings.
 The rankings produce impressions.
 The impressions produce no clicks, no leads, no revenue.

 “Publishers brace themselves for the zero-click era amid Google’s AI search overhaul,” Digiday reported in May 2026, capturing the anxiety that extends far beyond media companies to every business that depends on organic search traffic.